Robert Shemin: Investing career

-He is a frequent guest on national radio and television, including CNN, Fox News, CNBC, NBC, ABC, CBS, National Public Radio and the BBC.
-He has also been featured in countless regional and local television shows and publications.

 Books

 Shemin's first two books were "Honest Profits: Your Hands-on Guide to Successful Real Estate Investing" and "The Renters Rights Handbook".
 He then continued to write "Successful Real Estate Investing".
 Following its publication Shemin provided on-air answers to the questions of call-in viewers for television networks such as CNN and Fox News.
 He has since spoken before audiences in several countries.

 He is also the author of "How Come That Idiot's Rich and I'm Not", which was a New York Times best-seller.
 The Boston Globe reviewed the book, stating that, "Shemin lays out a plan of eight money-making secrets, all the while stressing that money doesn't matter as much as love and happiness.
 Wealth is a state of mind, he insists, and his suggestions for achieving it, while mostly common sense, are doable and helpful … What's best about this book is the charismatic Shemin's wit and support, making feeling good about yourself a priceless benefit."

 "Secrets of a Millionaire Real Estate Investor" was also a best-seller for Shemin.
 Other books by Shemin include "Secrets Of A Millionaire Landlord" and "40 Days to Success in Real Estate Investing".
 He has spoken in support of his books to live audiences, and has been interviewed about real estate for about three hundred different articles.